qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

 Small segments
 ---------------------

-Checks the minimum segment length of line or polygon geometries.
-Segments shorter than the minimum length are errors.
+Calculates length of individual segments in line or polygon geometries, and reports segments shorter than a minimum length as errors.

 .. figure:: img/check_geometry_smallsegments.png
    :align: center

-   Reporting errors on line features for segments shorter than 3 map units.
+   Red lines indicate errors on segments shorter than three map units.

 .. seealso:: :ref:`qgisfixgeometrydeletefeatures`